NamanAgarwal18/Project_LIPI-Programming-Language-Interpreter-/README.md

 <details><summary><b> Click Here To See <i><ins>Operators Available</ins></i></b></summary>

 * `+`  -> for concatenating strings
+* `-`  -> for getting a few elements from the front or the ack of the string
 * `*`  -> for concatenating same string multiple times
+* `/`  -> for removing a few elements from the front or the ack of the string

   ```python
       $a = "naman"